'Tis The Season! A Complete 2021 Holiday Guide For The Delaware Valley

 The Philadelphia International Airport is asking travelers to not park their cars at the airport due to the holiday rush.
 Travelers who are flying with food or ingredients should check the TSA’s list of items that should go into checked baggage.
 For that list, click here.

-Global supply chain shortages are hitting consumers at a local level across the country.
-CBS3 talked to an expert who had tips on how to combat supply chain shortages in the Philadelphia area.
+If you’re looking for some holiday cheer, CBS has the movies you need.
+Click here to find when we’re airing your favorite Christmas classic.

-SHOPPING HOURSREAD MORE: 15-Year-Old Injured In North Philadelphia Drive-By Wednesday Night, Police Say
+SHOPPING HOURSREAD MORE: Brotherly Love: For Nearly 50 Years, Musicopia Giving Philadelphia Children Gift Of Music

-Black Friday kicks off the Christmas shopping season, with many malls opening the night of Thanksgiving or at midnight Friday.
+Christmas shopping is well underway for consumers across the country.
 CBS3 compiled a list of hours for Delaware Valley malls.

 SHIPPING DEADLINES